 INTRODUCTION

 Food fortification is one of the techniques that can be used to intentionally improve the nutritive values of regularly consumed foods during preparation.
-It is a tried-and-true, and risk-free technique that is deemed as one of the most cost-effective development goals (Horton et al., 20011; Hoddinot et al., 2012).
+It is a tried-and-true, and risk-free technique that is deemed as one of the most cost-effective developmental goals (Horton et al., 20011; Hoddinot et al., 2012).
 It is less common in low-medium income countries (LMICs), where food systems are not delivering nutritionally adequate diets.
 This is due to the production and consumption of a few major starchy food crops (maize, rice, and wheat) with low micronutrient contents and/or bioavailability (Wakeel et al., 2018).
-However, food fortification has been made mandatory in high-income countries (HICs) and being used as a strategy to prevent micronutrient deficiencies.
-This is due to the production and consumption of a few major starchy food crops (maize, rice, and wheat) with low micronutrient content and bioavailability (Wakeel et al., 2018).
+This is due to the production and consumption of a few major starchy food crops (maize, rice, and wheat) with low micronutrient content and/or bioavailability (Wakeel et al., 2018).

-Food fortification in HICs has been shown to be effective in addressing micronutrient deficiencies (Osendarp et al., 2018).
+However, food fortification in HICs has been shown to be effective in addressing micronutrient deficiencies (Osendarp et al., 2018).
 The results of a recent meta-analysis and systematic review of extensive food fortification programmes e.g. large-scale food fortification (LSFF) revealed that fortification has a positive effect on nutritional outcomes, such as ameliorating vitamin A deficiencies, low iodine levels, anaemia associated with vitamin B9/B12 and iron deficiencies, and neural tube defects in both women and children.
 It has also been reported to improve serum folate levels in women of reproductive age (Keats et al., 2019).
 The most suitable and effective form of fortification for a particular country depends on a number of factors, such as the prevalence of certain deficiencies in micronutrients (e.g. vitamins, minerals, etc.); the population or groups of people most affected by the deficiency (e.g., children, adolescents, the elderly), dietary composition, infrastructure, such as processing and production facilities, capacity for food processing or production systems, national regulation, and governmental guidance (Osendarp et al., 2018; Olson et al., 2021).

 Micronutrient deficiencies, also known as hidden hunger, are a huge global health problem (Muthayya et al., 2013).
 Nutrient deficiency affects about 40% of the world's population, primarily women and children in developing nations particularly those with low incomes (Bathla and Arora, 2022).
 Point-of-use micronutrient fortification (home fortification) is the process of adding micronutrients to foods that have already been prepared for consumption.
 It is regarded as a major intervention for increasing micronutrient intakes (Zhang et al., 2016).
 Fortified meals will sustain nutritional storage in the body more efficiently and effectively than intermittent supplements if ingested on a regular and frequent basis.
 Additionally, fortified foods are more effective in reducing the danger of the many deficiencies that might arise from seasonal shortages in the food supply or a diet of poor nutritional value.
 By boosting the amount of vitamins in breast milk, fortification can help postpartum moms and new-borns avoid the need for supplements (UNICEF, 2020).